Buying, owning and selling property on Maui comes with the inevitable taxes.

 In addition, you can have more than one tax class on your property.
 For example, if you are living in your home and doing short term rentals in a cottage, each dwelling will be taxed accordingly.
 It can get complicated, and it’s best to contact the County Property Tax department directly with those questions.

 The State of Hawaii collects a conveyance or transfer tax on the sale of any real property in the state, paid by the seller from the proceeds of the sale.
 The rate varies, and is dependent on whether or not the buyer will be occupying the home or not.
 When selling your home, consider the type of buyer you’re dealing with as it will affect your bottom line.

 This is not a tax, but a withholding of funds.
 When selling your Maui property, the government wants to make sure they get their share.
 There are State and Federal rules that apply, and there will be a withholding of funds during the escrow process to ensure the money is collected.
 Buyers and sellers will be provided with the appropriate forms for the exemption of these fees if they are eligible, and transaction assistants will explain the details.

-If you live in Hawaii, you’re in the best position to sell and pay the least amount of government mandated withholding taxes.
+If you live in Hawaii, you’re in the best position to sell and pay the least amount of government mandated withholding for tax purposes.